 Last update - May 16th 2014

 Using the list below for the 9 different kale nutrition entries in our database, the highest amount of Magnesium is found in Kale, scotch, raw which contains 88 mg of Magnesium per 100g.
-The lowest amount of Magnesium is in Kale, frozen, cooked, boiled, drained, without salt which in 100g contains 18 mg of Magnesium.
+The lowest amount of Magnesium is in Kale, frozen, cooked, boiled, drained, with salt which in 100g contains 18 mg of Magnesium.

 The median value of Magnesium is found in Kale, raw which in 100g contains 47 mg of Magnesium.
 The average amount of Magnesium contained in 100g of kale, based on the list below is 37.67 mg of Magnesium.